Dobiasd/articles/fixing_underengineered_code_vs_fixing_overengineered_code.md

 ![(puzzle_overengineering)](fixing_underengineered_code_vs_fixing_overengineered_code/puzzle_overengineering.jpg)

-Thus, for small projects, underengineering might be easier to fix, but once the project grows in size, overengineering is less troublesome to remove afterwards.
-Of course, the initial cost to develop the overengineered solution might be somewhat higher, but that's not the point of this article. :wink:
+Thus, for small projects, underengineering might be easier to fix, but once the project grows in size, overengineering is less troublesome to fix later.
+(Of course, the initial cost to develop the overengineered solution might be somewhat higher, but that's not the point of this article. :wink:)